Fiance's love saves Turkish woman buried by quake

 Another man emerged stunned, looking round in disbelief as he sat on the debris that he'd been buried under overnight in the bitter cold.
 Assisted down to the road, he stumbled away into the crowd.

-A Reuters photographer saw a woman and her daughter being freed from beneath a concrete slab in the wreckage of a building that had once been six storeys tall.
+A Reuters photographer saw a woman and her daughter being freed from beneath a concrete slab in the wreckage of a building that had once been six stories tall.

 "I'm here, I'm here," the woman, named Fidan, called out in a hoarse voice.
 Talking to her regularly while working for more than two hours to find a way through, the rescuers cut through the slab, first sighting the daughter's foot, before finally freeing them.